quiltdata/quilt/docs/README.md

-# A data registry
+# Quilt is a data registry
-Just as software package managers provide versioned, reusable building blocks for execution, Quilt provides versioned, reusable building blocks for analysis in the form of _data packages_.
+Quilt provides versioned, reusable building blocks for analysis in the form of _data packages_.
+A data package may contain data of any type or size.
+In spirit, Quilt does for data what package managers and Docker registries do for code: provide a centralized, collaborative store of record.

 ## Benefits